 Does the TagVault Pet Fit Every Dog and Collar?

 This is the section that decides whether you should buy the mount at all, because the TagVault Pet has two hard limits that no amount of careful installation gets around.
-Elevation Lab's product page states that the mount fits collars up to 3/16 inch, which is about 5mm of collar thickness, and Macworld's review confirms a recommended minimum dog weight near 10 lb.
+Elevation Lab's product page states that the mount fits collars up to 3/16 inch, which is about 5mm of collar thickness, and Macworld's hands-on test confirms a recommended minimum dog weight near 10 lb.

 The 5mm ceiling is the one that catches people.
 Standard flat nylon and most leather collars clear it without trouble.
 Padded tactical collars, thick rolled leather, and heavy-duty working collars often run 6mm or more, and on those the screws can't clamp the shell flat.

-The "fits all collar widths" claim is accurate, but it's about width, not thickness.
+That "fits all collar widths" claim is accurate, but it's about width, not thickness.
 Width isn't the constraint here.
 Thickness is.

 The 10 lb floor is about weight load, not collar size.
 On a 6 lb toy breed, a 10-gram enclosure plus an AirTag is a meaningful share of what the dog carries on its neck all day, and Elevation Lab steers small-dog owners toward lighter options for that reason.
 For dogs at or above 10 lb the flush mount disappears into the collar profile and does not dangle or bump the chest the way a clip-on holder does.